 Graduate Dean's Research and Creative Activities Assistantships

-The College of Graduate Studies and Research (CGSR) is pleased to announce the 2023-2024 Graduate Dean’s Research and Creative Activities Assistantships (RCA Assistantships) for graduate students at Northeastern Illinois University.
+The College of Graduate Studies and Research (CGSR) is pleased to announce the 2024-2025 Graduate Dean’s Research and Creative Activities Assistantships (“RCA Assistantships”) for graduate students at Northeastern Illinois University.
 The goal of these awards is to give graduate students an extended opportunity to experience and participate in the conduct of a research or creative activity project with an NEIU faculty member.

-Graduate students who are in good standing in a degree program at Northeastern during the period of the award are eligible.
-Awards are contingent on students enrolling in at least one graduate-level course in the fall and spring terms.
+Eligibility: Graduate students who are in good standing in a degree program at Northeastern during the period of the award are eligible.
+Awards are contingent on students enrolling in at least one graduate-level course in the Fall 2024 and Spring 2025 semesters.

 Application Process